 |Azerbaijan||1991||10.14 M||87,000 km²|

-After the collapse of the Soviet Union, the previously 15 Soviet Union republics were granted independence in December 1991.
-In the same month the former republics of Russia, Belarus and Ukraine founded the "Commonwealth of Independent States".
-Another 8 followed towards the end of the same month: Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Moldova (Moldova), Tajikistan, Turkmenistan and Uzbekistan.
+Origin of the CISFollowing the collapse of the Soviet Union, the 15 Soviet Union republics were granted independence in December 1991.
+In the same month, the former republics of Russia, Belarus and Ukraine founded the "Commonwealth of Independent States," Another eight followed towards the end of the same month: Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan and Uzbekistan.
 Georgia was only a member from 1993 to 2009.